-- Use of language elements, which are not in the restricted ABAP language scope version 5 (ABAP language for SAP Cloud Platform)
+- Use of language elements, which are not in the restricted ABAP language scope version 5 (ABAP language for Cloud)

-The prerequisite for this option is the SAP Fiori App Custom Code Migration running in the SAP Cloud Platform ABAP Environment 1908.
+The prerequisite for this option is the SAP Fiori App Custom Code Migration running in the SAP BTP ABAP Environment.

-Then you have to establish communication from your SAP Cloud Platform ABAP environment instance to your SAP on-premise system using RFC and SAP Cloud Connector.
+Then you have to establish communication from your SAP BTP ABAP Environment instance to your SAP on-premise system using RFC and SAP Cloud Connector.
 Finally, you must enable your SAP Fiori App Custom Code Migration in the Cloud to check your SAP on-premise system.
 Use SAP documentation on SAP Help Portal Enable Usage of the Custom Code Migration App.

 The SAP Fiori App Custom Code Migration will run check custom code in your on-premise SAP system using the remote ATC infrastructure with RFC through SAP Cloud Connector:

-Using SAP Fiori App Custom Code Migration for Cloud readiness
+Using Custom Code Migration for cloud readiness check

 Create your Custom Code Migration Project

 Start Custom Code Migration App on your SAP Fiori Launchpad.
-You can maintain multiple custom code migration projects in the App (as well for SAP S/4HANA migration as for SAP Cloud Platform ABAP Environment):
+You can maintain multiple custom code migration projects in the App (as well for SAP S/4HANA migration as for SAP BTP ABAP Environment):